 How can you begin to forgive someone who has wronged you?
 Even more, how can you fully come to accept God’s forgiveness for you?

 As a Christian, you are called to rely on God’s power above your own in order to forgive people who have wronged you.
 The power to forgive comes from the Holy Spirit at work in your heart.

 You might also wonder how God can forgive you when you make the same mistakes many times over.
 How do you know God has forgiven you?

-In turn, you are called to forgive others in the same way that God forgave you.
+In turn, you are called to forgive others in the same way that God forgave you, letting go of anger and the desire for vengeance.
 (Matthew 6:14-15)

 When you hurt someone else, your responsibility is to ask for forgiveness for the pain you have caused the other person.
 (Matthew 18:15)

 Jesus is our most powerful example of how to forgive others.